 Kindly help us maintain a safe and clean environment by eating and drinking only at the designated tables in our seasonal exhibit space.

-Our Backyard is the setting for several summer workshops for visitors.
-Join us Wednesdays at 2 pm (starting June 26) to become a citizen scientist and study monarch butterflies in LICM’s Milkweed Garden.
-By measuring plants, rainfall and monarch eggs you will be collecting real data that scientists can analyze!
-Your data will help them understand butterfly migration and will help conserve this species.
+Our Backyard is the setting for several summer workshops for visitors, such as our Citizen Science Monarch Monitoring Project.
+Each week, visitors are invited to study monarch butterflies in LICM’s Milkweed Garden by measuring plants, rainfall, and monarch eggs.
+This important data will be sent scientists to help them understand butterfly migration and help conserve this species.

-On Thursdays from 11am to 3pm, visitors are invited to take part in LICM’s STEM Explorers program and dig deeper into the unknown through learning experiences on alternative energy, water, habitats, and more.
-Powered by our Green Teens, the program runs July 3-August 21.
+Visitors are also invited to take part in LICM’s STEM Explorers program, powered by the Green Teens, and dig deeper into the unknown through learning experiences on alternative energy, water, habitats, and more.
 Themes change weekly.
 This program is supported by National Grid.

 Musical elements encourage creativity inspired by our natural world.